Best Places to Retire in Asia in 2025

 For retirees interested in a blend of city life and historic architecture, it’s hard to look beyond Vietnam.

 Ho Chi Minh City is a great spot to consider if you want to enjoy an urban lifestyle with mostly modern amenities.
-The city has everything from lively street markets and historical sites to Western comforts (within reason – don’t expect US-level comforts).
+The city has everything from lively street markets and historical sites to a degree of Western comfort.

-Da Nang is ideal if you want to live near great beaches and UNESCO Heritage Sites such as Hoi An.
+Da Nang is ideal if you want to live near white sand beaches and UNESCO Heritage Sites such as Hoi An.
 While more laidback than Ho Chi Minh City, there’s still much to see and do here, like getting out and exploring the Hải Vân Pass.

 Regardless of where you choose to settle down, the cost of living across Vietnam is relatively low, even compared to other Asian countries.
 You can live comfortably on US$1,000 monthly, even in major cities.